FlashPCB logo

 QFN vsBGA

 This is the third blog post in our series about the miniaturization of IC packages.
 To see a overview of the four types of package we will look at in the this series visit the first post and for a deeper look at package density for Quad Flat Packages (QFP) and Quad Flat No Lead (QFN) see our second post.
+In our fourth post we have an indepth look at WLCSP.
+In our fifth post we share all the data we collected in this blog series.

 Why move to BGA